nikitasavinov/checkstyle-action/README.md

 ### `fail_on_error`

 Optional.
-Exit code for reviewdog when errors are found [true,false] Default is `false`.
+Exit code for reviewdog when errors are found [true,false].
+Default is `false`.

 ### `tool_name`